 Because they aren’t intended for resale and don’t have to adhere to as stringent eligibility requirements as traditional mortgages, portfolio loans may prove a helpful tool for real estate financing.
 They may also prove more attractive than traditional loan products to borrowers in certain situations.

 However, portfolio loans also tend to come with higher interest rates and fees attached than FHA loans, VA loans or conventional mortgages.
 If you’re having trouble deciding which way to go, learn more about the other types of nonconforming loans that may be available to you.

 Viewing 1 - 3 of 3

 What's The Best Loan For Buying A House?

 Home Buying - 7-minute read

-If you’re starting to think about buying a house, you may be overwhelmed by the number of loans to buy a house.
-Learn how to choose which one is right for you.
+If you’re starting to think about buying a home, you may be overwhelmed by the number of loans to buy a house.
+Learn how to choose which is right for you.

 What Is A Blanket Mortgage, And Should You Use One?

 A blanket mortgage, or blanket loan, puts all of your real estate properties under one loan to simplify your payments.
 Find out here if you should use one.